 - 1. Individuals who have mild-to-moderate, symptomatic COVID-19, with at least one symptom including but not limited to fever, chills, body aches, new loss of taste or smell, nausea, vomiting, cough, sore throat, nasal congestion, runny nose, diarrhea, shortness of breath, headache - 2.
 Individuals who have received a positive COVID-19 test (antigen or molecular) - 3.
-Individuals who have at least one risk factor for progression to severe disease or death from COVID-19, including but not limited to age ≥ 65 years old, pregnancy, chronic kidney disease, diabetes, immunosuppressive disease, immunosuppressive treatment, cardiovascular disease, hypertension, chronic lung disease, sickle cell disease neurodevelopmental disorder, medical-related technological dependence, obesity BMI > 25 or above 85th percentile for age/gender), other medical conditions that place one at high risk for severe disease1 - 4.
-Bebtelovimab is authorized in individuals for whom alternative COVID-19 treatment options approved or authorized by FDA are not accessible or clinically appropriate
+Individuals who have at least one risk factor for progression to severe disease or death from COVID-19, including but not limited to age ≥ 65 years old, pregnancy, chronic kidney disease, diabetes, immunosuppressive disease, immunosuppressive treatment, cardiovascular disease, hypertension, chronic lung disease, sickle cell disease neurodevelopmental disorder, medical-related technological dependence, obesity BMI > 25 or above 85th percentile for age/gender), other medical conditions that place one at high risk for severe disease